The ePlane Company

 The company is aiming for the e200 to make around 10 short trips of 10 to 15 km (up to almost 10 miles) on one battery charge.
 Battery swapping will not be available for their aircraft because ePlane states that battery swaps are impractical for electric aircraft.
 The company expects to sell the aircraft to wealthy individuals as well as to ride-sharing companies.

 In March 2021, the company announced they will be flying a subscale demonstrator (a one quarter scale aircraft) called the e50, by early July 2021.
 A 75% scale prototype is being built to fly sometime in the fall of 2021.
 In January 2022, the company foresees a full-scale prototype being built and tested.
 Certification of the aircraft is estimated in April 2024.
 The ePlane Company has disclosed their near future goal is to have their air taxis in production and in service by 2025 and eventually plan on building a 3-4 seat eVTOL aircraft.
+The company foresees their autonomous production aircraft to be available for purchase in 2030.

 - Aircraft type: eVTOL air taxi and air cargo service